rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 Download the newly built image to your local PC where you can write the image to SD card as outlined in the next step.
 Note: this is done only for the initial provisioning of the starter image to a new device.
 Updates from this point on are managed by Mender.

 ```
-gsutil cp gs//$PROJECT-mender-builds/gcp-mender-demo-image-raspberrypi3.sdimg  /<local PC path where you want to write the image to>
+gsutil cp gs//$PROJECT-mender-builds/gcp-mender-demo-image-raspberrypi3.img  /<local PC path where you want to write the image to>
 ```

 5. Provisioning a new device (Writing the image to Raspberry Pi3 device)

-    * Insert the SD card into the SD card slot of your local PC where you have the "gcp-mender-demo-image-raspberrypi3.sdimg" image downloaded.
-If you are using a utility such as [Etcher](https://etcher.io/) please use the image with “.img” suffix - “gcp-mender-demo-image-raspberrypi3.img” which can be downloaded from the same GCS bucket as above and skip the steps below.
+    * Insert the SD card into the SD card slot of your local PC where you have the "gcp-mender-demo-image-raspberrypi3.img" image downloaded.
     * Unmount the drive (instructions below for Mac)

 ```